Accounting

 Offered Either Fall or Spring; Lecture hours:3,Other:1

 This is a two-semester portfolio management course in which students manage a real dollar investment portfolio.
 ACFM 375 (SMIF I) and ACFM 476 (SMIF II) may be taken in any order, but both must be completed in order to receive course credit.
-Prerequisites: ACFM 362 and permission of instructor.
+Prerequisites: ACFM 362 and permission of the instructor.
+Only open to juniors/seniors and 4th year of 5-year engineers.

 ACFM 381.
 Derivatives.
 1 Credit.